Looking to take control of your financial future? Attend my free masterclass to learn the 3 secrets to financial freedom

 4 Reasons Why You Should Avoid Index Funds

-If you look on the internet, the popular opinion is that index funds are better than individual stocks, which is contrary to what we’re saying.
+If you look on the internet about index funds vs stocks, the popular opinion is that index funds are better than individual stocks, which is contrary to what we’re saying.
 But we have some legit reasons why we have an unpopular opinion.
 Let’s go through them.

 1. You Don’t Have Downside Protection in an Index Fund